ruyakubu/rai-dashboard-workshop/docs/lab3-data-analysis/data-analysis-individual-chart.md

 slug: /data-analysis-datapoint-chart
 ---

-## Data Analysis: Chart view (individual datapoints)

 The RAI dashboard provides an individual data points view of each patient data as well.
 With this, you can add a third field (e.g. data feature, trueY, predictedY etc) and see how the field is represented with individual data points if you want to isolate and examine each individual data point.
-The good this is, you can choose 3 metrics to display on the chart.
+One of the benefits is, you can choose 3 metrics to display on the chart.
 For analysis we'll focus on where there is more concentration for patients in the difference age groups when it comes to whether or not they will be readmitted in 30 days.

 1. Under the **"Select a dataset cohort to explore"** drop-down menu, choose "All data".
 2. On the y-axis, select "Predicted Y".